dasirra/uber-demo-app/README.md

 # Uber Demo App
 Streamlit application that shows aggregated travel times in Madrid area.
 The app displays three different charts: a line chart, a map, and a bar chart.

-*NOTE: This proyect has been created with educational purposes*
+*NOTE: This project has been created with educational purposes*

 ## Project Evolution: From Single-page to Multi-page Application